 Posted Jun 15, 2014

-Researchers at MIT have found that children are not gullible and they can in fact sense when parents are lying to them, causing them to distrust the very people who are their caretakers.
+Researchers at MIT have found that children are not gullible, and can in fact sense when parents are lying to them, causing them to distrust the very people who are their caretakers.
 Children also know when parents are withholding information.

 Here are very common mistakes parents make in the name of protecting children from the truth:

-1. Telling a child that mom and dad love each other and we just can’t be together anymore.
+1. Telling a child that Mom and Dad "love each other" and just can’t be together anymore.
 When parents divorce, they don’t love each other.
 Parents need to tell it like it is.
 They need to acknowledge that they no longer want to be married.

-2. When parents act in their own interest and miss an important event, they need to own their failure by sincerely apologizing.
-If not, they will teach their child that they can’t count on their parent to follow through and that lying is an acceptable way of avoiding responsibility.
+2. Acting in their own interest and missing an important event, and not acknowledging it to the child.
+Parents need to own their failure in this scenario by sincerely apologizing.
+If not, they will teach their child that they can’t count on their parent to follow through, and that lying is an acceptable way of avoiding responsibility.

-3. When parents deny marital discord and tell a child that everything is fine between mom and dad when one parent is never home and the one is always unhappy.
-When parental problems are apparent it’s better to state that mom and dad are having differences than to lie and pretend things are typical when they are not.
+3. Denying marital discord and telling a child that everything is "fine" between Mom and Dad, when in fact one parent is never home and one is always unhappy.
+When parental problems are apparent, it’s better to state that Mom and Dad are having differences than to lie and pretend nothing's wrong.

-4. When parents state trust me I only act in your interest, when they do the opposite.
-For example, when they use allergies as an excuse for not allowing a pet or refuse to buy a child something he needs only to spend that money on their own needs, they are lying to their children about resources and how much they will sacrifice for their child.
+4. Saying, "Trust me, I'm only acting in your best interest," while doing the opposite.
+For example, parents might use a child's "allergies" as an excuse for not allowing a pet, or refuse to buy a child something he or she needs, only to spend that money on their own needs.
+In this case, the parents are lying to their children about resources and how much they will sacrifice for their child.

-5. When parents offer false reassurances, they never provide they comfort.
-When parents tell children its okay that they failed or things will work out, when there is no guarantee they do not take away a child’s fear and feelings.
-It’s better to acknowledge problems and address them head on than present a charade that is transparent and false.
+5. Offering false reassurances.
+These never provide comfort.
+Parents will tell children it's okay that they failed or that things will work out, when there is no guarantee.
+This doesn't take away a child’s fear.
+It’s better to acknowledge problems and address them head-on, rather than present a charade that is transparent and false.

-6. When parents deny and lie about child’s drug problem or other problems behaviors, they are refusing to see a child’s actions for what they are; a cry for help.
-And in extreme cases of overdoes, parental denial can result in death.
+6. Denying or lying about a child’s drug problem or other problematic behaviors.
+When parents do this, they refuse to see a child’s actions for what they are: a cry for help.
+And in extreme cases of overdose, parental denial can result in death.

-7. Telling kids that they really aren’t having feelings that they are or they really didn’t see or hear things correctly.
-“You don’t miss your dead dog that much or that’s not what I said”.
-These denials are invaliding and leave the child feeling alone, and misunderstood.
+7. Telling kids that they really aren’t having the feelings that they're having, or that they really didn’t see or hear things correctly.
+Parents may say things like, “You don’t miss your dead dog that much," or "That’s not what I said."
+These denials are invaliding and leave the child feeling alone and misunderstood.

-8. Parents can tell the truth about negative events without focusing on ugly details.
-A violent act can be described as a troubled behavior where someone was hurt without saying it was a gory rape for example.
+8. Not telling the truth about negative events.
+Parents can tell the truth about negative events without focusing on ugly details.
+A violent act can be described as a troubled behavior where someone was hurt without saying it was a gory rape, for example.

-9. When parents are sick or lose their jobs or suffering some other things, kids know this.
-It’s more reassuring for parents to admit the situation in terms the child can grasp and talk through their feelings about it while they process the hard reality, whatever it is.
-When kids fill in the blanks often their guesses are so much worse than dealing with the truth.
+9. Lying about being sick, having lost their job, or suffering in some other way.
+Kids know these things.
+It’s more reassuring for parents to admit the situation in terms that the child can grasp.
+Parents can then talk the child through their feelings about it while they process the hard reality, whatever it is.
+When kids are left to fill in the blanks, often their guesses are so much worse than dealing with the truth.

-The reality is that children can deal with almost any disappointment if provided parental support.
-It works the other way as well whereby if children are repeatedly lied to by parents they begin to doubt and distrust even the simplest realities.
+The reality is, children can deal with almost any disappointment if provided parental support.
+It works the other way as well: If children are repeatedly lied to by their parents, then they begin to doubt and distrust even the simplest realities.